 - A re-roof generates less mess resulting in a lower cost for cleanup and removal of material.

-- Less time consuming than a complete tear-off.
+- It is less time consuming than a complete tear-off.

 - There is no visual inspection to determine if there are issues under the shingles to the roof system, which includes the deck of the roof.